NadiaGrempka/NadiaGrempka/README.md

 Junior Software Developer with a background in Computer Science.
 I build things on the backend, occasionally on the frontend, and I'm currently diving deeper into DevOps.
+Alongside that, I have a genuine interest in UI/UX design — I like understanding both sides of the product.

 ## Tech Stack